 - proper placing of the load.
-A rule of thumb: keep bow as light as possible. - adjusting the engine's trim angle
+A rule of thumb: keep bow as light as possible. - adjusting the engine's trim angle angles and loss of control over the boat.

 The combination of the right operational position with the right speed also make driving in rough water more comfortable and safer.